-Parents/guardians must provide a signed written consent for the child to be given medication at school prior to medication being given.

-Consent forms may be found at www.lps.org or by contacting your school's health office.
+Parents/quardians must provide a signed written consent for the child to be given medication at school prior to medication being given.
+Consent forms may be found at LPS.org or by contacting your school's health office.

 Medications (prescription and over the counter) must be provided to the school by the parent/guardian in the pharmacy-labeled or manufacturer-labeled bottle.
 Repackaged medications will not be accepted.
-Medications also require a physician's authorization to be given at school.
+Medications also require a provider authorization to be given at school.
 Please limit the amount of medication provided to the school, to a two-week supply.